-Blepharoplasty is surgery performed to reduce excess skin around the eyes, particularly that on the upper lids but also below the eyes.
-This surgery may be performed when the excess skin on or around the lids causes visual impairment or for cosmetic reasons.
+Blepharoplasty is surgery performed to reduce excess skin around the eyes, particularly on the upper lid.
+This surgery may be performed when the excess skin on or around the lid causes visual impairment.
+We do not perform lower lid cosmetic blepharoplasty.

 The amount of skin to be removed is measured carefully for symmetry.
 The incision is then placed in the natural skin crease of the lid to minimise any visible scarring.
 If the eyelid muscles are required to be tightened, this will also be performed during this surgery.

 The procedure may take approximately an hour and you should be able to go home the same day.
 There will be some swelling, bruising and discomfort after the surgery which can be controlled with cold compresses.
 Pain medication may be prescribed and the swelling will usually subside within the first few days and bruising may take some weeks to disappear.
 The results of the procedure will be apparent several weeks after the surgery and the results are long lasting.

 Cataracts are a common condition particularly with those over age 65.
 A cataract is a ‘clouding’ of the lens of the eye, where the transparency of the lens is lost due to various causes but commonly due to ageing.
 Injury to the eye and some medications can accelerate or cause cataracts as well.

 Cataract surgery is a very common surgery, has a good success rate and provides a wide range of benefits.
 Most importantly it restores a quality of vision which usually provides significant benefit to most people and their lifestyle choices.
 People also may find they no longer require the use of glasses although this will vary with the individual.